-Kolhapuri Chicken is a spicy and tangy Chicken side, I make quite often at home, whenever I crave for the taste of coconut in my chicken gravy.
+Kolhapuri Chicken is a spicy and tangy Chicken side, I make quite often at home, whenever I crave the taste of coconut in my chicken gravy.
 Chicken Kolhapuri is certainly one of the famous dishes from the state of Maharashtra.
 This Chicken Curry is characterized by the red-hot color and above all the spicy taste and texture.
 Mutton Kolhapuri or Kolhapuri Egg or Veg Kolhapuri apart from Kolhapuri Chicken are equally famous.

 Little bit about Kolhapur before going further with the recipe of Kolhapuri Chicken:

 A city from Maharashtra; Kolhapur is the headquarter of Kolhapur district as well.
-The city is famous for the religious account as well as was one of the princely state ruled by Bhosle Chatrapati.
-As far as mythological detail goes, the city got the name from demon Kolhasur.
+The city is famous for the religious account as well as was one of the princely states ruled by Bhosle Chatrapati.
+As far as mythological detail goes, the city got the name from the demon Kolhasur.

 The cuisine is rich and several items are named by the city itself which include Kolhapuri Chilli, Kolhapuri Spice or Masala, Kolhapuri Gur (Jaggery), and even Kolhapuri Vail.